James4Ever0/notes/The Hack (Get password and tests).md

 have searched related websites with site:lixin.edu.cn, could get more if keep doing so, using dnsenum.

-to master kali linux, recommend to scrape kali_tools and tutorialspoint for kali.
+to master kali linux, recommend to scrape kali_tools and tutorialspoint for kali, or just simply using manpage.

 cisco router is untouched till now. need we to scan it?
 (intermediate ip addresses)